|TURN-OF-THE-CENTURY TOUGHS BIBLIOGRAPHIES|

 More information on recently printed books, including previews, may be available through Google Books and online booksellers.

-The biliography lists the books, articles, Websites, and museums I consulted while researching Turn-of-the-Century Toughs, a cycle of historical fantasy novels about disreputable men on the margins of society, and the men and women who love them.
-The novels are set in a world based on the late Victorian and Edwardian Eras.
+The biliography lists the books, articles, Websites, and museums I consulted while researching Turn-of-the-Century Toughs, a cycle of speculative fiction novels about disreputable men on the margins of society, and the men who love them.
+The novels are set in an imaginary version of Maryland and other Mid-Atlantic states between the 1880s and the 1910s.
 For other bibliographies in this series, please see the main index of the Turn-of-the-Century Toughs Bibliographies.

 Updated December 2010.